A Precancerous Lesion is a skin growth that contains abnormal cells which can lead to an increased risk of developing into cancer.

 Actinic Keratoses are precancerous lesions that can develop into Squamous Cell Carcinoma skin cancers.
 They typically appear as small, rough, or scaly reddish patches.
 They tend to occur on sun-exposed areas.

 Treatment of these precancerous lesions is recommended to prevent them from transforming into skin cancers.
-To determine the type of treatment that is needed, Dr. Gross will examine the lesions to determine a diagnosis and formulate the best treatment plan for you.
+To determine the type of treatment that is needed, Dr. Gross or one of the other providers will examine the lesions to determine a diagnosis and formulate the best treatment plan for you.

 Another type of potentially precancerous lesion are atypical moles.
-Using decades of experience, Dr. Gross will examine your moles to determine if any of yours may be problematic.
+Using decades of experience, Dr. Gross or one of the other providers will examine your moles to determine if any of yours may be problematic.
 Screening moles using the ABCDE rule can help you determine whether a mole or an abnormal growth may be Melanoma.